Opinion | Imagine if a lemon law penalized schools for rotten educations

 Through one of the educational reforms for which I advocated as governor, Indiana prohibits the so-called social promotion of children from third to fourth grade until they pass a reading test.
 It’s well-established that up to that point, children must learn to read, so that beyond it they can “read to learn.”
 Yet far too many schools choose to shuffle along kids who are not reading-ready, in most cases dooming them to struggle and failure later on.

 The reform worked, in a uniquely rapid and emphatic fashion.
-In the first post-reform cycle of national assessments, Indiana fourth graders jumped from 27th to 14th.
+In the first post-reform cycle of national assessments, Indiana fourth-graders jumped from 27th to 14th.
 Two years later, the state ranked ninth.
 The extra costs for summer tutoring, or the reputational bruise from too many youngsters having to repeat third grade, clearly got the system’s attention.

 So a little accountability can go a long way.
 But whenever the K-12 system can devise ways to disguise its shortcomings, it will.
 Last year, Oregon made a cryingstock of itself by ending proficiency exams for its high school graduates.
 Obviously too few students, including too few in specific demographic categories, were learning what they were supposed to.
 A lot of losing football coaches in Oregon wish they, too, could just stop keeping score, but, of course, football is too important for such nonsense.

 Turns out the idea of an education “warranty” flickered briefly, a couple of decades ago.
-A few isolated high schools around the country, and even the Los Angeles Unified School District, touted guarantees of proficiency in reading, writing and problem solving, with free retraining for graduates not meeting that standard.
+A few isolated high schools around the country, and even the Los Angeles Unified School District, touted guarantees of proficiency in reading, writing and problem-solving, with free retraining for graduates not meeting that standard.
 But all sank without a trace.

 After a decade in higher education, I’m sure that even a modicum of risk to an institution would produce behavior change.
 If there’s anything that motivates college administrators as much as money, it’s reputation, and getting a bill for a share of graduates’ debt defaults would deliver a hit to both.
 The reaction in the K-12 world would be similar.